zazuko/barnard59/packages/cube/README.md

 ### Known issues

-Command `check-constraint` may fail if there are `sh:in` constraints with too many values.
+Command `check-cube` may fail if there are `sh:in` constraints with too many values.